 What to Expect from the Daytime Feria

-Velez buzzes with atmosphere on the build up to, and during feria.
+Velez buzzes with atmosphere during feria.
 The streets are flooded with people and temporary bars are set up to make sure everyone is fed and watered.
-Live music is held in plazas; with a large set up in Plaza del Carmen and Plaza de las Carmelitas.
+Live music is held in plazas, with large stages usually set up in Plaza del Carmen and Plaza de las Carmelitas.

-As well as the larger plazas, restaurants and bars opening their doors there is also the opportunity to see into buildings otherwise closed off.
+As well as the larger plazas, restaurants and bars opening their doors there’s also the opportunity to see into buildings that are otherwise usually closed off.
 Convento de las Claras is a great example of this.
-In recent years it’s played host to live Flamenco in its beautiful inner courtyard.
+In recent years it’s been the scene of some excellent live Flamenco in its beautiful inner courtyard.

 The large dusty car park undergoes a transformation in the weeks leading up to feria with a series of huge tents and fairground rides going up to accommodate everyone.
 As well as the rides there are concerts and gigs from Spanish musicians, food and drink stands and children’s entertainment.

 The King and Queen of feria are also announced to large crowds at the evening’s festivities.
-You will need tickets for the more popular events such as concerts held in the main tent which can often be obtained at the town hall on Plaza de las Carmelitas.
+You’ll need tickets for the more popular events – such as concerts held in the main tent – which can often be obtained at the town hall on Plaza de las Carmelitas.